instantOS/instantos.github.io/docs/development/instantMENU.md

 > this entry will not be selectable but will still display' | instantmenu
 ```

-Entries can also be styled with the default color pallete
+Entries can also be styled with the default color palette

 ```sh
     echo 'this entry will be selectable